Lars Nootbaar Preview, Player Props: Cardinals vs. Reds

 Lars Nootbaar At The Plate

-- Nootbaar leads St. Louis with an OBP of .369 this season while batting .262 with 71 walks and 72 runs scored.
+- Among qualifying hitters in MLB action, his batting average ranks 66th, his on-base percentage ranks 16th, and he is 92nd in the league in slugging.

-- Among qualified batters, he ranks 69th in batting average, while his on-base percentage ranks 14th and he is 91st in slugging.
+- Nootbaar has picked up an RBI in 35 games this season (30.7%), with more than one RBI in eight of those contests (7.0%).

-- Nootbaar has driven home a run in 35 games this year (31.0%), including more than one RBI in 7.1% of his games.
+- He has scored in 48.2% of his games this year, with more than one run scored in 11.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.